network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Well-Known Uniform Resource Identifier (URI) For Test Server Discovery

-Any organization that wishes to host a Responsiveness Test Server advertises that service using the network quality well-known URI {{RFC8615}}.
+An organization or device that hosts a Responsiveness Test Server advertises that service using the network quality well-known URI {{RFC8615}}.
 The URI scheme is "https" and the application name is "nq" (e.g., https://example.com/.well-known/nq).